cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ### Encoding of subjectPublicKey

-For RSA public keys (rsaEncryption), the SEQUENCE and INTEGER type and length fields are omitted and the two INTEGER value fields (modulus, exponent) are encoded as an array of two unwrapped CBOR positive bignum (~biguint), i.e. [ modulus : ~biguint, exponent : ~biguint].
-If the exponent is 65537, the array and the exponent is omitted and subjectPublicKey consist of only the modulus encoded as a unwrapped CBOR positive bignum (~biguint).
+For RSA public keys (rsaEncryption), the SEQUENCE and INTEGER type and length fields are omitted and the two INTEGER value fields (modulus, exponent) are encoded as an array of two unwrapped CBOR unsigned bignum (~biguint), i.e. [ modulus : ~biguint, exponent : ~biguint].
+If the exponent is 65537, the array and the exponent is omitted and subjectPublicKey consist of only the modulus encoded as a unwrapped CBOR unsigned bignum (~biguint).

 For elliptic curve puclic keys in Weirstraß form (id-ecPublicKey), uncompressed keys are point compressed as defined in Section 2.3.3 of {{SECG}}.
 If a DER encoded certificate with a point compressed public key of type id-ecPublicKey is CBOR encoded, the octets 0xfe and 0xfd are used instead of 0x02 and 0x03 in the CBOR encoding to represent even and odd y-coordinate, respectively.